arianebercu/penidm/README.md

 # SmoothHazardoptim
-Smooth Hazard Models for Interval-Censored Data with Applications to Survival and Illness-Death Models
+Penalized Smooth Hazard Models for Interval-Censored Data with Applications to Survival and Illness-Death Models

-This is an R-interface written by Celia Touraine and Thomas Alexander Gerds to a library of Fortran functions developed by Pierre Joly.
+This is an R-interface written by Ariane Bercu
+Gerds to a library of Fortran functions developed by Pierre Joly, Celia Touraine and Thomas Alexander